stoneneedle/segiphysite/README.md

 1. Chat/texting: Users could send text chats to each other with these, or the interface could itself mod an existing app, such as Discord or WhatsApp (Discord, for example, has already integrated Tenor, a similar service to Giphy, according to Droplr, 2020)

 ## User Stories
-As a social media savant, I want to choose any GIF related to the current context of my conversation instantly, so that I can make my friends lol hard.
+As a social media savant, I want to choose any GIF related to the current context of my conversation instantly, so that I can make my friends laugh hard.

 As a content manager, I want to enable integrated Giphy functionality, so that I can promote my website to prospective clients.